Uli Derickson: Aftermath, later life, and death

-Because some reports had said that she had given the hijackers names of Jewish passengers on the flight, Derickson later received threats from extremist groups.
-When the truth about her efforts to protect Jewish passengers by hiding their passports was verified, she received threats from other extremists.
+After the incident Derickson received threats from terrorist extremists for her part in hiding the passports indicating Jewish names.
 Derickson's family relocated to Arizona from New Jersey as a result of these threats.

 After the TWA 847 incident, Derickson continued her job as a flight attendant for TWA until her resignation in the late 1980s.
 She worked at an Arizona real-estate firm before joining Delta Air Lines in the 1990s, where she continued her work there as a flight attendant.
 For her heroism, Derickson, a resident of Fredon Township, New Jersey, was awarded the Silver Cross for Valor by the Legion of Valor, a veterans' organization; she was the first woman to be so honored.
 A 1988 TV movie based on her experience, The Taking of Flight 847: The Uli Derickson Story, featuring Lindsay Wagner as Derickson, received five Emmy nominations.
-The action film, The Delta Force (1987), inspired by the TWA Flight 847 hijacking, features a German air hostess (played by Hanna Schygulla) modelled after Derickson.
+The action film The Delta Force (1986), inspired by the TWA Flight 847 hijacking, features a German air hostess (played by Hanna Schygulla) modelled after Derickson.

 Subsequently, Derickson testified as a prosecution witness at the trial of Mohammed Ali Hamadi, one of the hijackers convicted of murdering Stethem.
 He received a life sentence.
 She later advised TWA, Delta Air Lines and the FBI on crisis management.

 Derickson was still working as a flight attendant for Delta Air Lines when she was diagnosed with cancer in August 2003.
 Russell died earlier the same year.
 On February 18, 2005, she died in her Tucson residence at the age of 60.